luxfi/docs/network/docs/tooling/cli-guides/create-a-validator-gcp.md

 Subnet created with CLI that you plan to be validated by this node (we will get the latest version that is compatible with the deployed Subnet's RPC version).

-Once the command has successfully completed, Lux-CLI outputs all the created cloud server node IDs as well as the public IP that each node can be reached at.
+Once the command has successfully completed, Lux CLI outputs all the created cloud server node IDs as well as the public IP that each node can be reached at.

-Lux-CLI also outputs the command that you can use to ssh into each cloud server node.
+Lux CLI also outputs the command that you can use to ssh into each cloud server node.

-By the end of successful run of `create` command, Lux-CLI would have:
+By the end of successful run of `create` command, Lux CLI would have:

 - Installed Lux Go in cloud server
 - Installed Lux CLI in cloud server